GenderSAFE Community of Practice Thematic Circles

 Circle 3 – A Central and Eastern European perspective on gender-based violence

 Gender-based violence is a pervasive but also context-specific phenomenon, including in the academic environment.
 Its characteristics and intensity depend largely on cultural and social variables, national policies and how the issue has been perceived and addressed over time.
 Thus, although no country has succeeded in addressing the problem at its roots, there are differences between European research systems that need to be taken into account when addressing gender-based violence.
 Focusing on the Central and Eastern European perspective is an essential step towards defining an EU model policy framework on gender-based violence, especially in the current context of rising populism and anti-gender movements.
-This CoP will attempt to grasp the specificities of gender-based violence in CEE countries, both in terms of the phenomenon itself and the most appropriate tools, strategies and measures to address it.
+This CoP circle will attempt to grasp the specificities of gender-based violence in CEE countries, both in terms of the phenomenon itself and the most appropriate tools, strategies and measures to address it.

 Subscribe to our newsletter !